Welcome to my Ultimate Bug Out Bag List!

 I like Uncle Flint’s Survival Fishing Kit as it is very space-efficient and has quite a bit of gear packed into a tiny tin.

-(>1 oz) Guide to Trapping - I found this foldable waterproof pamphlet that teaches you how to set up animal traps using primitive trapping methods.
+(1 oz) Guide to Trapping – This foldable waterproof pamphlet that teaches you how to set up animal traps using primitive trapping methods.
 Could bring in the precious calories you need to stay afloat.

 (1-4 lbs) Freeze-dried bug out food – There is a huge movement of super yummy freeze-dried (and ready-to-eat) camping, backpacking, and emergency foods.
 The selection is vast and trust me, they are not cheap.